 Determining Project Brief and Objectives

 The project brief is a critical document that outlines your aspirations and requirements, forming the blueprint for your future design.
-This is the phase where you articulate your vision and establish the objectives of the project.

 - Articulate Your Vision: Communicate your aspirations and what you aim for in the outcome of the project.